awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 1. Run the installer and follow the prompts to completion\.

-### Set Up the FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application<a name="install-mobile-sdks"></a>
+### Set up the FreeRTOS Bluetooth Low Energy Mobile SDK demo application<a name="install-mobile-sdks"></a>

-To run the FreeRTOS demo project across Bluetooth Low Energy, you need to run the FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application on your mobile device\.
+To run the FreeRTOS demo project across Bluetooth Low Energy, you need to run the FreeRTOS Bluetooth Low Energy Mobile SDK demo application on your mobile device\.

-**To set up the the FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application**
+**To set up the the FreeRTOS Bluetooth Low Energy Mobile SDK Demo application**

-1. Follow the instructions in [Mobile SDKs for FreeRTOS Bluetooth Devices](freertos-ble-mobile.md) to download and install the SDK for your mobile platform on your host computer\.
+1. Follow the instructions in [Mobile SDKs for FreeRTOS Bluetooth devices](freertos-ble-mobile.md) to download and install the SDK for your mobile platform on your host computer\.

-1. Follow the instructions in [FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application](ble-demo.md#ble-sdk-app) to set up the demo mobile application on your mobile device\.
+1. Follow the instructions in [FreeRTOS Bluetooth Low Energy Mobile SDK demo application](ble-demo.md#ble-sdk-app) to set up the demo mobile application on your mobile device\.

-## Establish a Serial Connection<a name="nordic-serial-connection"></a>
+## Establish a serial connection<a name="nordic-serial-connection"></a>

 Segger Embedded Studio includes a terminal emulator that you can use to receive log messages across a serial connection to your board\.